 Yes, Petrochemicals are part of the answer – Business Case

 It’s no surprise that refineries are now looking at higher levels of petrochemical integration as a prudent diversification strategy for future sustainable growth.
-This is evident from some of the complexes that are currently in engineering and construction or in early stages of development.
+This is evident from some of the complexes that are currently in engineering and construction or in the early stages of development.
 Some of the recent announcements include:

 - Saudi Aramco and SABIC JV for Crude Oil to Chemicals (COTC)